 - The cost of tuition for that particular session

 - Three letters of reference.
 The letters must include at least two professional references; they may include one personal reference.
 We encourage applicants to submit at least one letter from a qualified Dalcroze Educator.

 - Proof of financial need.
 Please upload a transcript of your federal tax return along with a short statement regarding your financial need.
 The IRS allows individuals to apply for a transcript of their tax return with the 4506T-EZ: Short Form Request for Individual Tax Return Transcript.
 The transcript provides relevant data in summary without putting applicants’ privacy at risk.

 Once the DSA Board of Trustees accepts the recommendations of the DSA Scholarships Task Force, the DSA Treasurer will direct payment to the institutions each applicant will attend.
 Acceptance letters will include further details.

-Scholarship Applications are due February 15.
+Scholarship Applications are now closed.